SADDLE

 Click on the title to see more images

-1) Lay the screen on the table and attach the two arms, evenly spaced between the two sides of the frame and tighten them.
+1) Lay the screen on the table and attach the two arms so that they are at an equal distance between the two sides of the frame and tighten them.

-2) Put two fired white tiles on the table, on the left two bisque tiles and in front a metal bar that is longer than the width of the table.
-Move the screen right down; through the mesh you can see the white tiles, move them until they are correctly place in relation to the designs on the screen.
+2) Put the same two tiles, already decorated and fired on the table and on the left of them put two bisque tiles and in front a metal bar, longer than the width of the table.
+Move the screen right down; through the mesh you can see the white tiles, move them until they are correctly placed in relation to the designs on the screen.

-3) Life up the screen and move the bisque tiles next to the white ones and put something heavy on them so they do they do not move.
+3) Lift up the screen and move the bisque tiles next to the decorated ones, then put something heavy on them so they cannot move.

-4) Put the metal bar next to the tiles and at each side of the table, fix it with clamps so as not to move,
+4) Put the metal bar next to the tiles and at each side of the table, fix it tightly with clamps.

-5) Pull down the screen again to check and make sure nothing has moved.
+5) Pull down the screen again to check, make sure nothing has moved.

-es: SERIGRAFÍA (5) Instalar una mesa de trabajo
+es: SERIGRAFÍA - En cerámica (5) Instalar una mesa de trabajo.

-Table layout: On the right the basin of clean water, a role of paper toweling, a pot with the prepared paint on a plate, two brushes one big and soft to clean the tiles, the other to put the paint on the screen, a pole for mixing the color and a squeege for pulling the paint over the screen.
+Table layout: On the right is the basin of clean water, a roli of paper toweling, a pot with the prepared paint on a plate, two brushes one big and soft to clean the tiles, the other to put the paint on the screen, a pole for mixing the color and a squeegee for pulling the paint over the screen.

 A list of what is needed to work with

-Basin: A plastic basin full of clean water to clean the screen if needed.
+Basin: Plastic and full of water to clean the screen if needed.

-Bits: Two small tiles to hold up the front of the screen.
+Bits: There are two small tiles with old playing cards at each front corner to build up the height of the screen.

 Cloth: To clean the screen with.